Lifeguard Training and Certification in Cayuga County

 • 16 years or older to work at a beach or waterfront facility

-Candidates must also demonstrate the following ALA prerequisite skills:
+Candidates must also demonstrate the following ALA prerequisite skills to successfully complete the program:

-• 100 yards of front crawl with rhythmic breathing
+• 100 yards of front crawl using rhythmic breathing and a stabilizing, propulsive kick

 • Swim 20 yards using front crawl or breaststroke